Cielquan/python_test-cielquan/CONTRIBUTING.rst

 We use `Conventional Commits <https://www.conventionalcommits.org/en/v1.0.0/>`__ as standard for our commit messages.
-With this standard commit messages are human **and** maschine readable so that the changelog creation and versioning can be automated based on keywords.
+With this standard commit messages are human **and** machine readable so that the changelog creation and versioning can be automated based on keywords.
 Commit messages will be checked in the CI pipeline.

 If you set up ``pre-commit`` as described above you already have the ``commit-msg``